We’re always told: “Don’t fight the Fed”. But have the Central Bankers gone crazy? And are there actually limits to what Central Banks can do?

 If anything moves it’ll be the short JGBs trade that’ll happen first.
 That’s the Hugh Hendry type trade.
 That’s the one that’s likely to hit the wall first.
 But if that domino starts to go, then we might see some rapid changes in the other ones with the questioning of Central Bank policy and what is actually possible to do.

 So let’s wait and see.
-Could be interesting and I’ll keep updating the Emini-Watch subscribers from time to time on this portfolio.
+Could be interesting and I’ll keep updating the Emini-Watch followers from time to time on this portfolio.